-Can the Other Parent take & move away with my Child?
+Can the Other Parent take my Child & move away?

 Does a parent need the permission of the other parent to move somewhere else in the same State, in a different State or Overseas – if they want to relocate to live somewhere else with the child?

 A Court most certainly has the power to Order where a Child is to live, not just who the Child is to live with.
-Generally, the Court cannot prevent a parent from relocating to live somewhere else, however the Court does have the power to stop a parent from taking their child to live with them in the new locality, if that area will be some distance away from the other parent and so interfere with the amount of time the other parent usually spends with the Child, or the other parent having a meaningful relationship with their Child.
+Generally, the Court cannot prevent a parent from relocating to live somewhere else, however the Court most definitely has the power to stop a parent from taking their child to live with them in the new locality, if that area will be some distance away from the other parent and so interfere with the amount of time the other parent usually spends with the Child, or the other parent having a meaningful relationship with their Child.

-This issue may arise if a parent wants to move away, but may also arise if a parent moves away without either notifying the other parent, or perhaps does tell them, but moves away with the Child against the other Parent’s wishes.
+This issue can come up, either if a parent says they want to move away, but may also arise if the parent simply just moves away without either notifying the other parent, or perhaps does tell them, but moves away with the Child against the other Parent’s wishes.

 We’re on friendly terms: When should I worry about possible Relocation by the other parent

-Or, you have some sort of agreement with your former partner for parenting arrangements and you don’t want to make them angry by trying to put it in writing or make it official and binding by putting it into Consent Orders made by the Court.
+Often there will be some sort of agreement with your former partner for parenting arrangements and you don’t want to make the other parent angry by trying to put your parenting arrangements in writing, or make it official and binding by putting it into Consent Orders made by the Court.

 Those are common situations.

-Especially if you are the parent who doesn’t have your child living with you most of the time, you may have a niggling concern about the other parent taking their child to live with them somewhere else in the state (out of your general area or future away), or even in another state.
+Especially if you are the parent who doesn’t have your child living with you most of the time, you may have a niggling concern about the other parent taking their child to live with them somewhere else in the state (out of your general area or future away), or even in another state or overseas.

-- A parent may want to move to where they have more family support or assistance;
+- A parent may want to move to a place where they have more family support or assistance;

-- They may want to move back to where they are originally from;
+- They may want to move back to the place they are originally from;

 - Your former partner will eventually get a new spouse.
 Their new partner might live somewhere else (especially in this age of internet dating);

 - Your former spouse will eventually re-partner and that new partner might get a job somewhere else or need to live somewhere else closer to their children;

 - The other parent may feel like they need a fresh start in a new location;